johnpapa/pwa-angular/README.md

 - *sw/manual* branch

-The manual service worker contains a `sw.js` file which contains all of the logic that to accomplish:
+The manual service worker contains a `sw.js` file which contains all the logic to accomplish:
 1. precache of app shell files
 2. fallback to `/offline.html` for unknown routes
 3. runtime caching of routes (e.g. `/api/data` routes)